 Storing Pasta with Sauce

-If you have sauce that you need to thaw with the pasta, you can choose to thaw them separately or mix them together before storing.
+If you have a sauce that you need to thaw with the pasta, you can choose to thaw them separately or mix them together before storing them.
 On the plus side, if you choose to store them separately then you have more flexibility when it comes to using them later on.
 Also, if you were to leave the pasta on the sauce then there’s a good chance that the pasta would become too mushy for you to want to eat.
 Of course, if you plan on eating it in a day or two, then storing them together wouldn’t be such a problem.
 Always make sure to use a tightly sealed container or a zip-lock bag with the air removed any time that you store food for later use.

 Now that you have a general idea of how to store your leftover pasta, let’s take a look at a great recipe that calls for leftover pasta!

 1 16-ounce package of prepared pizza dough